ArantesJoao/yieldly/API_DOCUMENTATION.md

 - **User**: Authentication and user preferences
 - **Account**: Investment accounts grouped by institution
-- **IncreaseType**: User-defined categories (seeded with "Deposit" and "Yields")
+- **TransactionType**: User-defined categories with direction (inflow/outflow), seeded with "Deposit" and "Yields" as inflows
 - **LedgerEntry**: Individual balance movements
 - **DailyAccountSummary**: Pre-aggregated daily summaries for fast queries

 ### Auto-Seeding

-When a user first logs in, the system automatically creates two default increase types:
+When a user first logs in, the system automatically creates two default transaction types (both with direction="inflow"):
 - **"Deposit"** - for deposits and initial balances
 - **"Yields"** - for investment yields